IMMM-SFA/tell/docs/source/contributing.rst

     git checkout -b feature/some-feature

-3. Add your recommended changes and ensure all tests pass, then commit your changes
+1. Add your recommended changes and ensure all tests pass, then commit your changes

   .. code-block:: bash

-    git commit -m '<my short message>'
+    git commit -m "<my short message>""

 4. Push your changes to the remote